laurpaik/handlebars/README.md

   - once, but the stuff inside {{log this}} and stuff gets run as many times as there are books
 -   [Draw the order in which each separate file is accessed.](https://goo.gl/photos/J6cPsgmj6jhqFu8j7)
   - index.js --> books/events.js --> books/api.js --> feeds into books/ui.js... upon success we apply a template to data.books ... and then we append showBooksHtml to the content class.
 -   Be able to explain in plain english what is happening.
-[Look at the commented out stuff! click view raw](https://github.com/laurpaik/handlebars/tree/training/assets/scripts/books/ui.js)
+[Look at the commented out stuff!](https://github.com/laurpaik/handlebars/tree/training/assets/scripts/books/ui.js)
 -   What happens if you move the line that defines `showBooksTemplate`?
   - I mean... it's defined up there and then used pretty much immediately, so our linter will yell at us and it won't be defined in getBooksSuccess because it reads top-down
 -   Uncomment the line `{{> partial}}` from `book-listing.handlebars`, what does it do?